section-engineering-education/engineering-education/content/articles/creating-a-hand-gesture-volume-controller-using-python-and-pycharm/index.md

   - url: /engineering-education/creating-a-hand-gesture-volume-controller-using-python-and-pycharm/hero.jpg
     alt: Hand Gesture Volume Controller Hero Image
 ---
 In the times we are living in, computers are everywhere.
-Whether it is in your place of work, while listening to a presentation, while listening to your favorite music, or in entertainment places.
+Whether it is in our place of work, while listening to a presentation, while listening to our favorite music, or in entertainment places.
 <!--more-->
 They help us simplify most of our day-to-day activities.
 However, water, dust, and other things such as food spills can easily damage them.